israndy/TesSense/README.md

 of your wall connector.

-It plays nicely with the Tesla App allowing you to see the changes as they happen and gives feedback about what is happening with the app on the standard output.
+It plays nicely with the Tesla App allowing you to see the changes as they happen and gives feedback about what is happening with the TesSense app on it's standard output.

 You will need to edit this app, placing your Username and Password for your Sense Energy Monitor account, and your login for your Tesla account in the appropriate locations.
 The first time this python script